Discovering Buddha Nature

 • Paro

-Situated among the Bhutanese local communities together with the farmhouse and villages.
-Walking distance to the oldest Kichu Monastery.
+Situated among the Bhutanese local communities together with the farmhouse and villages we’ll be nestled in lovely cottages with incredible views of the valley!

 Khenpo Tokpa Tulku has been a part of The Spiritual Pilgrim journey since day 1.
 Serving as founder Cory’s teacher since 2010 Tulku-la continues to give generously of his time in support of the dharma and all of us.
 He is a gifted and incredibly knowledgeable teacher.
 After teaching himself to speak English by watching “Friends” he easily transmits the dharma through storytelling and direct reference of the Buddha’s teachings to provide clear and lasting guidance.
 He is a joy to be around and each moment is a teaching in itself.